Rein

 • Make the interface more intuitive and easier to use.

-Candidates are expected to refine these tasks in their GSoC proposals.
+Candidates are expected to refine these tasks in their GSoC proposals and discuss their approaches with peers instead of directly raising PRs.

 Requirements